Melissa Hart (politician)

 Melissa Ann Hart (born April 4, 1962) is an American lawyer and politician.
 She was a Republican member of the United States House of Representatives from 2001 to 2007, representing western Pennsylvania's 4th congressional district.
-She was the first Republican woman to represent Pennsylvania at the federal level.
-Prior to her service in Congress, Hart served in the Pennsylvania Senate, where she chaired the finance committee.
-She was the first Republican woman elected to serve a full term in the Pennsylvania Senate in 1990 when she was 28 years old.
-In her first run for office, Hart defeated an incumbent in a senate district that included parts of Allegheny, Westmoreland and Armstrong counties.
 In the 2006 midterm elections, Hart lost her bid for re-election to Democrat Jason Altmire.
 She challenged Altmire again in the 2008 election, but was defeated again.